FredHutch/loquiAPI/README.md

 simultaneously from various sets of slides in Google Slides or PowerPoint.

+*The API performs optimally when the user is connected to the Fred Hutch VPN.*

 Inspiration for R code packaged together with aplumber API was drawn from this [Posit Community post](https://community.rstudio.com/t/plumber-api-and-package-structure/18099).